medinast21/medina-portfolio/docs/SOP.md

 #### Uninstalling / reinstalling Connect Link
 If opening these ports for the Connect Link software does not help resolve your connection problems, the next step is to try uninstalling and reinstalling the software.

-Open the installed programs list for the machine in question and uninstall the Connect Link software.
+1. Open the installed programs list for the machine in question and uninstall the Connect Link software.

-Once the uninstall process finishes, navigate to the C: drive and delete the ActConnectLink folder.
+2. Once the uninstall process finishes, navigate to the C: drive and delete the ActConnectLink folder.

-Then, reinstall the Connect Link software by running the installer file again.
+3. Reinstall the Connect Link software by running the installer file again.

 This will create a new endpoint / tenant for the Act! database and can help resolve some connectivity issues.

 Because this changes the API URL value, you may need to update the API URL for the database using the GetSetCloudAPIURL.bat file in the JWT token error [KB article](https://help.act.com/hc/en-us/articles/360024432273-Error-Invalid-JWT-Token-when-accessing-Act-Marketing-Automation).

 !!! note
         Uninstalling & reinstalling Connect Link will create a new Connect Link API web address.
 If a client is using